Conal84/carlet/README.md

 * PIP
 * Python 3
 * GitHub
-* A [MongoDB](https://www.mongodb.com/) account or MongoDB running locally on your machine.
-    * See how to signup for a MongoDB account [here](https://www.mongodb.com/cloud/atlas/signup)

 #### instructions
-1. Open the repository located at [https://github.com/Conal84/Portfolio](https://github.com/Conal84/Portfolio)
+1. Open the repository located at
 2. Click on **Clone or Download** and copy the URL
-3. In your IDE enter the command `git clone https://github.com/Conal84/Portfolio`
+3. In your IDE enter the command
 4. A virtual environment is recommended for the Python interpreter, I recommend using Pythons built in virtual environment.
-To do this enter the command `python3 -m .venv venv`
+To do this enter the command
-5. Activate the virtual environment with the command `.venv\Scripts\Activate`
+5. Activate the virtual environment with the command
-6. If required upgrade pip locally with the command `pip install --upgrade pip`
+6. If required upgrade pip locally with the command
-7. Install all required packages from the requirements file with the command `pip -r requirements.txt`
+7. Install all required packages from the requirements file with the command
 8. In your local IDE create a file called env.py
 9. Inside this file create a SECRET_KEY variable, a MONGO DBNAME a MONGO_URI and an EMAILJS_KEY.
 10. In MongoDB create a database called Portfolio, with 2 collections called Skills and Projects.
 You will find example JSON structures for these collections in the data/schemas folder
-11. You can now run the application with the command `python3 app.py`
+11. You can now run the application with the command
 12. The project can be viewed at **Insert http link**

 ### Heroku Deployment